-Two years later, a radical faction of the Republican Party displayed their dissatisfaction with President Lincoln’s leadership by meeting in Cleveland, Ohio and nominating Frémont as their presidential candidate on May 31, 1864.
+Two years later, a radical faction of the Republican Party displayed their dissatisfaction with President Lincoln’s leadership by meeting in Cleveland, Ohio, and nominated Frémont as their presidential candidate on May 31, 1864.
 On June 4, 1864, Frémont resigned from the army to pursue his election.
-By September it was clear that Frémont did not have enough support to win, so he withdrew from the race and retired from public life to an estate he purchased in the Hudson River Valley in New York.
+By September Frémont realized he did not have enough support to win, so he withdrew from the race and retired from public life to an estate he purchased in the Hudson River Valley in New York.

 Territorial Governor of Arizona

 In 1866, Frémont invested heavily in a railroad venture that did not go well.
 By 1875, poor investments forced him to sell his home.
 After losing his fortune, Frémont returned to public life when President Rutherford B. Hayes appointed him as territorial governor of Arizona effective June 12, 1878.
 Frémont proved to be an ineffective governor who Arizona residents criticized for his frequent absences from the territory.
 Faced with mounting criticism, he resigned his office effective October 11, 1881.

 For nearly the next decade, Frémont and his wife lived on royalties earned from Mrs. Frémont’s literary works.
 On April 28, 1890, Congress enacted a bill appointing Frémont as a retired major general in the United States Army, thus making him eligible for a pension.
 A few months later, Frémont suffered an attack of peritonitis and died at his home in New York on July 13, 1890.
 The following day, President Benjamin Harrison issued an executive order for the national flag to be flown at half-mast in Frémont’s honor.
 Frémont’s remains were temporarily interred at Trinity Church Cemetery in Manhattan, New York.
 One year later, they were moved to their present location at Rockland Cemetery, Sparkill, New York.